ultimatemember/ultimatemember/readme.txt

   - Fixed dynamic_profile.php notice
   - Fixed integration with WP native admin_post and admin_post_nopriv requests
   - Fixed profile image settings
+  - Fixed profile privacy for not logged in users, if restriction options set for profile page as visible only for logged in and showing message instead of redirect
+    (it makes the same for {site_url}/user and {site_url}/user/{user_slug} )

 = 2.0.56: August 21, 2019 =